-Every business has its individual way of functioning, but no organization can operate without business documents in place.
+Every business has its own way of functioning, but no organization can operate without business documents in place.

-Here are the reasons why you must invest time and energy in creating perfect documents for their business –
+Here are the reasons why you must invest time and energy in creating perfect documents for your business:

 - It improves business functioning – Clear communication is important for a business to establish transparency and trust among employees, investors, and customers.
 Business documents act as a means of communication by clearly listing down the terms, conditions, and expectations of all the parties involved.
 It helps avoid misunderstandings and increases productivity.